+Bothered by bugs in your garden?
+Before you reach for a can of insecticide, pause and reflect a minute.
+First, remember that some insects are beneficial.
+Others are simply harmless, even if they swarm around a plant.
 Chemical sprays are not the only way to keep bugs from chewing holes in vegetables or killing flowering plants.
 There are plenty of alternative repellents and pesticides.
-First remember some insects are beneficial.
-Others are simply harmless, even if they swarm around a plant.
 However, if insects become a problem, here are some tips and solutions to clear out a garden.

 What's wrong with the most popular insecticides?

 Roundup (glyphosate) and AAtrex (atrazine) are the most popular pesticides for home use.

 - Glyphosate may cause human genetic damage.
 A University of Caen study linked it with threats to human sex hormones and placental cells, as well as increased rates of miscarriages.
 It also may cause blurred vision, nausea, headaches, and dizziness.
 Other studies connected the pesticide to a large tadpole die-off.